DanielHilton/jira-jql-search/README.md

 This action searches JIRA for the issues that match the JQL passed in, and returns the results in a JSON array.

+## Donation
+If you find this action useful, feel free to donate to my Dogecoin address, `D6XHeZcUJoCtJJ2HB9qCcok5yYLz4eB6Hs`

 ## Action Information

 ### Environment Variables 🔧